 BE AGILE AND NOT JUST DO AGILE

-“Agile ceremonies exist to create discipline around certain practices, such as time boxing, continuous improvement and customer feedback.” says Mark Barber our project lead in Melbourne.
-“However,”, he continues, “conducting ceremonies without considering why we do them leads to what we call cargo culting – following a process or instructions without understanding them.”
+“Agile ceremonies exist to create discipline around certain practices, such as time boxing, continuous improvement and customer feedback,” says Mark Barber a project lead in Melbourne.
+“However,” he continues, “conducting ceremonies without considering why we do them leads to what we call cargo culting – following a process or instructions without understanding them.”

 Mark says, “Be clear on why you have ceremonies in place and continuously inspect and adapt them to make them more effective.”

 “It is also important to know that practices alone do not make you agile.
 You need to understand and embrace the mindset, values and principles so that you can BE agile and not just DO agile.”

 Outcomes instead of outputs should be ultimately what we are measuring.
 Tiong Yeow Tan, one of our team in Singapore, says, “Outputs are a means to achieving the outcomes.
 For example, delivering a user-friendly online application submission functionality is a means to reduce application drop-out rate.
 Hence what’s critical is that we achieved the planned outcomes.”

 “So, if our outcomes have not improved with all the Agile ceremonies, we need to reassess the way that we are doing the ceremonies,” he says